trollfot/dolmen.authentication/src/dolmen/authentication/README.txt

   >>> interfaceDescription(IAuthenticationInterfaces)
   IPrincipalFolder: A container specialized in storing principal representations.
   IAccountStatus: Abstraction component allowing to check the status of a principal.
-  IPrincipal: A principal representation, directly inheriting from zope.security IPrincipal, but redifining several fields for a friendly UI
+  IPrincipal: A principal representation, directly inheriting from zope.security IPrincipal, but redefining several fields for a user-friendly form display.
   IGroup: A logical grouping of principals.
 This component is an IPrincipal itself.
   IPasswordProtected: This interface defines any component protected by a password
   IPasswordChecker: Abstraction component in charge of resolving a principal'scredentials.